If you know that you have enough leafy greens and broccoli in your diet, but you are still bloated, constipated or have diarrhea and abdominal pain …

 It can be the keto flu, which happens when your body starts burning fat for fuel instead of carbs.

-Or maybe your GI upsets have nothing to do with the Keto diet.
+Your GI upsets may even have nothing to do with Keto diet.

-Plenty of people with IBS or chronic bloating choose Ketogenic diet because it’s one of the healthiest diets.
+Plenty of people with IBS or chronic bloating choose Ketogenic diet because it’s one of the healthiest diet options out there.

-As the keto movement has grown in recent years, more people look for keto fiber foods and supplements.
+As the keto community keeps growing in recent years, more people looking into keto fiber foods and supplements.